 The current ratio is one of the crucial financial ratios.
 It is a measure of the company’s liquidity and hence it is important to both internal corporate finance and external lenders.
-Businesses always aim to improve their current ratio.
-However, there are times when reducing the company’s current ratio is imperative.
-The article explains when and why it is important to reduce current ratio?
+Businesses always aim to improve this ratio.
+However, there are times when it is imperative and one has to reduce current ratio.
+The article explains when and why it is important to reduce the ratio?

 Definition of Current Ratio

-Current ratio is classified as a liquidity ratio and is also called the working capital ratio.
+The current ratio is a liquidity ratio and is also called the working capital ratio.
 It is a measure to determine the company’s ability to pay its current liabilities through its current assets.
-Thus, it is calculated by dividing the current/short term assets by the current/short term liabilities.
+Thus, we calculate it by dividing the current/short-term assets by the current/short-term liabilities.
 The resultant number is a reflection of the health of the liquidity of the company.
 It also indicates whether the company is capable of paying its vendors and creditors on time.

 How to Determine Whether Current Ratio is Higher and Lower?

 The current ratio has a little significance as a standalone number.
 You need to take the industry standard into account before analyzing the current ratio.
-Therefore, the company’s current ratio needs to be compared to the industry standard to determine whether it is a higher or a lower number.
-However, generally, banks and other lending institutions prefer a current ratio of 1.33:1 for providing credit to the company.
-So, a ratio of 2:1 can be considered a high current ratio and a low current ratio means 1:1, (but it largely depends on which industry does the company belong to).
+Therefore, one has to compare the company’s current ratio to the industry standard to determine whether it is a higher or a lower number.
+However, generally, banks and other lending institutions prefer this ratio of 1.33:1 for providing credit to the company.
+So, a ratio of 2:1 can be considered on a higher side and 1:1 on a lower side, (but it largely depends on which industry does the company belong to).

-Generally, businesses aim to improve current ratio to improve the liquidity position.
-However, there might be situations when reducing the current ratio becomes the necessity of the hour.
+Generally, businesses aim to improve the current ratio in order to improve the liquidity position.
+However, there might be situations when reducing this ratio becomes the necessity of the hour.

 Why Reduce the Current Ratio?